 Costochondritis pain usually goes away in a few days or weeks.

 Imamura M, Cassius DA.
-Costosternal syndromes.
+Costosternal syndrome.
 In: Frontera WR, Silver JK, Rizzo Jr TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
-2nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 98.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 100.

 Proulx AM, Zryd TW.
 Costochondritis: diagnosis and treatment.
 Am Fam Physician.
 2009;80(6):617-620.
 PMID: 19817327. http://www.ncbi.nlm.nih.gov/pubmed/19817327.